Idiru/link-sharing-app-api/README.md

 # link-sharing-app-api

 ## Global

 ### Environment variables

 - `PORT`: To define the port you want to use.
 - `ORIGIN`: To define the front url (to avoid CORS issues)
 - `TOKEN_SECRET`: To uncode the JWT tokens
 - `MONGODB_URI`: To connect to your DB

 ## Signup

 ### Overview

 enables users to signup to the platform by filling all mandatories data.
 It features a form with username, email, password, repeat password inputs.

 ### Core functionalities

 To signup, you have to provide these data:

 - email
 - password
-- firstName
-- lastName
+- userName

 The following checks are done: